-When students begin their practicum courses, they are required to participate in seven oncampus immersions.
+When students begin their practicum courses, they are required to participate in seven on-campus immersions.
 Six of the immersions are associated with the FNP practicum courses and emphasize health assessment, diagnostic reasoning, skill development, and the demonstration of competence in the NP role.
 These immersions are two days or more in length.
-An additional required immersions (DNP Immersion) focuses on the development of the scholarly practice proposal and expectations of individuals with a DNP degree.
+An additional required immersion (DNP Immersion) focuses on the development of the scholarly DNP project proposal and expectations of individuals with a DNP degree.

-Students residing in Washington, Idaho, Oregon, and Montana also have at least one site visit from a clinical faculty during each FNP practicum course.
-Students living outside of this fourstate region are required to arrange for an additional on-campus day in conjunction with one of the immersions during each practicum course in order to complete the faculty site visit requirement.
+Students residing in Washington, Idaho, Oregon, and Montana have at least one site visit from a clinical faculty during each FNP practicum course.
+Students living outside of this four-state region are required to arrange for an additional on-campus day in conjunction with one of the immersions during each practicum course in order to complete the faculty site visit requirement.

-The completion of a scholarly project that improves practice is also a requirement.
+The completion of a DNP project that improves practice is also a requirement.
 At the completion of the program, students must take the FNP certification exam, which, if passed, makes them eligible for an advanced practice license.

-FNP Specialty Courses: 25 credits - must complete 10 credits of practicum)
+FNP Specialty Courses: 25 credits - must complete 10 credits of practicum

-NURS 651P Primary Care: Gender-Based 2 credits NURS 652P Primary Care: Infant/Child/Adolescent 3 credits NURS 653P Primary Care: Adult/Geriatric I 4 credits NURS 654P Primary Care: Adult/Geriatric II 3 credits NURS 661P Primary Care Practicum: Gender-Based 1-3 credits NURS 662P Primary Care Practicum: Infant/Child/Adolescent 1-3 credits NURS 663P Primary Care Practicum: Adult/Geriatric I 1-4 credits NURS 664P Primary Care Practicum: Adult/Geriatric II 1-4 credits NURS 683P Primary Care Practicum Extension 1-3 credits Electives - Mu ist take one 3 credit elective NURS 670 Psychopharmacology 3 credits NURS 671 Care of the Frail Elder 3 credits NURS 672 Mental Health in Advanced Practice 3 credits
+NURS 651P Primary Care: Gender-Based 2 credits NURS 652P Primary Care: Infant/Child/Adolescent 3 credits NURS 653P Primary Care: Adult/Geriatric I 4 credits NURS 654P Primary Care: Adult/Geriatric II 3 credits NURS 661P Primary Care Practicum: Gender-Based 1-3 credits NURS 662P Primary Care Practicum: Infant/Child/Adolescent 2-3 credits NURS 663P Primary Care Practicum: Adult/Geriatric I 2-4 credits NURS 664P Primary Care Practicum: Adult/Geriatric II 2-4 credits NURS 683P Primary Care Practicum Extension (if needed) 1 credit

+Electives - Must take one 3 credit elective

+NURS 670 Psychopharmacology 3 credits

+NURS 671 Care of the Frail Elder 3 credits

+NURS 672 Mental Health in Advanced Practice 3 credits